 Mathias Hofferberth, assistant professor of political science.
 Research interests include private actors in international relations, global governance and globalization and theories of international relations.
 Ph.D.
 Goethe-University Frankfurt.

-Dennis Lopez, associate professor of accounting and academic director of the College of Business Office of International Business Studies.
+Dennis Lopez, associate professor of accounting.
 Research interests include non-profit organizations and forensic accounting issues.
 Ph.D.
 University of Arkansas.

-Stewart Miller, associate professor of management and department chair.
+Stewart Miller, associate professor of management.
 Research interests include international strategy, liability of foreignness, international strategic alliances, internationalization and emerging markets.
 Ph.D.
 Indiana University.

 Saeid Mahdavi, associate professor of economics.
 Research interests include issues related to developing countries and government finances.
 Ph.D.
 University of California, Santa Barbara.

-Lisa Montoya, senior lecturer and associate dean of undergraduate studies and entrepreneurship.
+Lisa Montoya, senior lecturer and associate dean for professional development and international business programs.
 Research interests include social enterprise, economic impact of microlending and economic development policy.
 Ph.D.
 Washington University.